s-fleck/qop/README.md

 # qop - Queued file operation

-qop (pronounced like "cop") is a file transfer tool that is optimized for copying or transcoding audio files to mobile media players, where connection speed, drive space or audio format support are an issue.
+qop (pronounced like "cop") is a file transfer tool optimized for copying and transcoding audio files to mobile media players where connection speed, drive space, or audio format support are limited.

-qop manages a single copy process in the background, so you do not have to worry about large numbers of transfers spamming your legacy USB connections.
+qop manages a single transfer process in the background because large numbers of concurrent transfers can clog USB connections and provide no advantage for total transfer speed.
 If your device gets disconnected, qop retains transfer queues that can be resume whenever desired. qop can also smartly transcode files based on their format.
-For example, qop can transcode your 192khz 48bit audiophile flac files to mp3 before sending them to a portable media player while, while leaving files that are already in a lossy format untouched.
+For example, qop can transcode your 192khz 48bit audiophile flac files to mp3 before sending them to your media device
+while leaving files that are already in a lossy format untouched.

 ## Features: